Newcastle Quayside Quilted Camel bar fire causes disruption

 Parts of the building date back to the 17th Century.

+Quilted Camel owner Ollie Vaulkhard said the fire had caused minor damage to an empty floor and roof space above the pub.

-No-one is thought to have been hurt but surrounding buildings have been evacuated and a number of roads, including the Quayside and the Swing Bridge, have been closed.
+No-one is thought to have been hurt and surrounding buildings were evacuated.

-The Close from Skinnerburn Road and the pedestrian part of Dean Street down to the Quayside were also closed.

-Drivers have been asked to avoid the area where possible and use alternative routes.

-Tyne and Wear Fire Service has advised people in the area to keep their windows and doors closed because of smoke.
+People nearby were told to keep windows and doors closed due to smoke.

 Northumbria Police said it was investigating what caused the fire.